statsmaths/stat209/_notes/class08-grammar-of-graphics.md

 We have covered a lot of new commands today.
 Practicing them is incredibly important to keeping up with this course.
 You will not learn how to do these properly without spending a reasonable amount of time practicing these skills outside of class.
+Download the
+<a href="https://raw.githubusercontent.com/statsmaths/stat209/master/labs/lab08.Rmd" download="lab08.Rmd" target="_blank">lab08.Rmd</a>
-For next time, download the lab07.Rmd file and work through the exercises.
+file and work through the exercises.
 Upload your script (no need to include the HTML file) to GitHub ahead of the next class.